 3. Remove the needle cover.
-Do not allow the needle to touch anything prior to drawing the medication or before injecting the medication.
+Do not allow the needle to touch anything prior to drawing the medication or before injecting.

 4. Draw an amount of air equal to the amount of medication to be injected into the syringe.
 Push the needle through the center of the stopper.
 Push the air into the bottle.

 5. Turn the bottle and syringe upside down.
 Slowly draw the medication into the syringe.
-Tap the syringe gentle to remove the bubbles
+Tap the syringe gently to remove the bubbles.

 6. Move the plunger in and out several times while tapping the syringe, thus removing all air bubbles.